likmoon/4c74356b41.github.io/_posts/2017-02-10-create-autoshutdown-policy-for-an-azure-vm.md

   - Azure
   - PowerShell
 ---
-Recently Microsoft <a href="https://azure.microsoft.com/en-us/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/" target="_blank">announced</a> the ability to create auto-shutdown policies for ARM VM&#8217;s, but there&#8217;s no capacity to automate this, or is there?
+Recently Microsoft <a href="https://azure.microsoft.com/en-us/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/" target="_blank">announced</a> the ability to create auto-shutdown policies for ARM VM's, but there's no capacity to automate this, or is there?

 Lets create a following hashtable in Powershell: